 The skills programme will integrate with the Yellow Pavilion’s community engagement programme and strategy.
 Providing a range of skills workshops, talks and training provision, utilising local networks, resources and collaborating with the construction teams and The London Designer Outlet.

-Better Lives – creating opportunities for and supporting education, employment and good health
+Better Lives – supporting education, employment and good health

-Better Locally – ensuring local networks and services work effectively, are accessible for all and directly engage with local communities to make a Better Brent
+Better Locally – ensuring local networks and services work effectively.

 Find out more about the impact of the skills programme on local people.